How to shade letters

 Sometimes I add a little spacer afterwards by using a white jelly pencil, I draw right on the border where the letter and the shadow meet – this creates a thin spacer.
 It’s small but not to be despised!

-The gel pen works best on coated paper because the white paint then dries in its own layer on top and does not sink into the paint underneath and blend into an unmentionable muddy color.
-See the difference between the picture above and the one below?
+The gel pen works best on coated paper because the white paint dries in its own layer on top and stays dazzling white instead of sinking into the paint underneath and blending into an unmistakable muddy color.
+See the difference between the image above and the one below?
 Subtle, but important!

 CREATE HIGHLIGHTS